phrawzty/check_http_json/README.markdown

 check_http_json
 ===============

 This is a plugin for Nagios that will parse JSON from an HTTP response.
-It is written in Ruby.
+It is written in Ruby and is known to function in versions 1.8.7 and 1.9.3.

 Usage
 -----